 Dementia memory boxes are boxes that contain an item or items that are meaningful in some way to a person or environment.
 This may be a treasured personal item, or an object that someone with dementia can associate with their past.
-Our memory boxes are clear Perspex boxes with an LED spotlight that illuminates the object within.
+Our memory boxes are clear Perspex boxes that allow the contents to be viewed from all angles.

 Memory boxes work on the principles of reminiscence or ‘life story’ therapy.
 Because the oldest memories are the ones that people with dementia retain the best it can give them great comfort to see and talk about items that trigger those memories.